tripplet/remote-shutdown/README.md

 - Command exchange can easily be implemented in almost any programming language (even on and ESP8266)
 - The generated key is stored securely using [Protected Storage](https://docs.microsoft.com/en-us/windows/win32/devnotes/pstore).
 - The generated key cannot be retrieved again, only reset.
-  Access to the protected storage would only possible for Administrator users.
+  Access to the protected storage would only be possible for Administrator users.

 ## Existing clients